minqil/MA615_Final_Project/README.md

 ## Project Introduction

 I chose the third project.
-In this project, stock selection was based on [a article](https://capital.com/best-stocks-to-invest-in-right-now) from capital.com website.
+In this project, stock selection was based on [an article](https://capital.com/best-stocks-to-invest-in-right-now) from capital.com website.
 According to this article, I selected Apple (AAPL), Tesla (TSLA), Gilead (GILD), and Zillow (ZG) stock.
 For this project, I assumed an initial position of $250,000 in cash starting on 1 July 2020 and calculated returns on 1 December 2020.

  ## File Introduction